reeze/php-leveldb/README.md

 you could use `LevelDB::repair('/path/to/db')` to repair it. it will try to recover as much data as possible.

+## Know limitations

+LevelDB was designed to be thread-safe but not process-safe, so if you use php in multi-thread mode (eg, php-fpm) you might not able to open the single db concurrently.

+> If you app is not designed to serve massive requests, you could try
+> to catch fail to open exception and try to open it again.

 ## Thanks

 Thanks Arpad <https://github.com/arraypad> for his original implementation: <http://github.com/arraypad/php-leveldb>